 Clothes for the Road: Rethinking Your Travel Wardrobe

-Packing for a trip can be daunting and people have all sorts of techniques to their packing.
-For a long time I packed by just throwing all my “favorites” into a suitcase and calling it good.
+Packing for a trip can be daunting and people have all sorts of techniques for their packing.
+For a long time, I packed by just throwing all my “favorites” into a suitcase and calling it good.
 This usually meant I forgot something practical and returned home without wearing half of my clothes.
 Since a move overseas three years ago and the nomadic lifestyle that came with it my packing has been revolutionized.
 I no longer just throw in all my favorites but pack light and strategic.

 1. When packing for a trip, pack for a set number of days and plan to do laundry.

-Know where you’re going, the climate and how often you’re able to or want to do laundry.
-If you’re traveling for a month, pack ten days worth of clothes and assume you can do laundry twice.
+Know where you’re going, the climate, and how often you’re able to or want to do laundry.
+If you’re traveling for a month, pack ten days’ worth of clothes and assume you can do laundry twice.
 Depending on where you’re traveling, it can be incredibly easy and cheap to have someone do your laundry.
-In Thailand it seems like there’s a little laundry shop on each corner.
+In Thailand, it seems like there’s a little laundry shop on each corner.
 Even if there’s not a laundry service where you’re going, you can still wash your clothes yourself.

 Pro Tip: Before you leave, fill up a travel-sized bottle with laundry detergent and bring it with you.
 You can wash your clothes in a hotel bathroom and hang them up in the room, bathroom, balcony, or over chairs to dry.